ethankhall/release-manager/README.md

     -v, --verbose    Enables more verbose output

 SUBCOMMANDS:
+    artifactory    Artifactory project operations.
     github         Upload artifacts to different sources.
     help           Prints this message or the help of the given subcommand(s) local          Local project operations.
 ```

 ## Local Operations